First Visit

 At what age should my child first see a dentist?

-The American Academy of Pediatric Dentistry recommends your child have their first exam by their first birthday.
+The American Academy of Pediatric Dentistry recommends your child have their first exam by their first birthday or soon after you see their first tooth.
 The earlier you begin the better chance your child has to prevent problems.
-In addition to checking for decay and other problems we will teach you how to properly clean your childs teeth daily and will evaluate your child’s teeth for supplemental fluoride needs.
+In addition to checking for decay and other problems we will teach you how to properly clean your child’s teeth daily and will evaluate your child’s teeth for supplemental fluoride needs.
 By starting dental visits at an early age, you’ll be helping your child build a lifetime of good dental habits

 What will happen during my child’s first dental visit?